The Truth Behind A Lifetime Warranty

-Back in the 1950s when we introduced our lifetime warranty, we weren’t copying anybody to make sales.
-We didn’t even need to offer a lifetime warranty at all.
+Back in the 1950s when we introduced our life-of-the-structure warranty, we weren’t copying anybody to make sales.
+We didn’t even need to offer a life-of-the-structure warranty at all.
 In fact, there was no basement waterproofing industry to speak of at the time.
 We simply knew the capabilities of our system and the manner-in-which to build the business that would keep it running from owner to owner – much like how many franchises operate.

 - Did you know we have maintained continuous warranty coverage for more than 64 years?

 - Did you know we honor hundreds of thousands of warranties?

 Luckily, we understood basement waterproofing way back in the 50’s.
 We didn’t go with an easier-to-install, on-the-footer system that handles less water.
 We went with a deeper, more water-volume handling system.
 Otherwise, we very well may have been run out of business by the weight of our lifetime warranties.

 To sum up… The true meaning of a “Lifetime Warranty” is the lifetime of the business behind the warranty.

 When you are deciding on purchasing a waterproofing system, know that you are not buying apples-to-apples when it comes to the warranty behind the work.

 Choose ’58 Foundations & Waterproofing if you are looking for long-term value and the longest running warranty… with lot longer ahead of us!